 It provides an intense full-body workout.

 It targets different muscle groups in each phase of a stroke and works 84% of your total muscle mass in a correctly executed workout.
-The muscles it engages includes those from your neck to your back and shoulders, chest and abdominals, arms and wrists, thighs and legs, and down to your feet.
+The muscles it engages include those from your neck to your back and shoulders, chest and abdominals, arms and wrists, thighs and legs, and down to your feet.
 No other workout engages all these muscles in a single stroke.

-It has low impact to your joints.
+It has a low impact on your joints.

 So if you have bad knees or ankles, are undergoing rehabilitation, are recovering from lost strength, or if you simply want to avoid any of those conditions, then rowing is definitely for you.